MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/segmented-controls.md

 ---
-title: "Working with Segmented Controls"
+title: "Working with tvOS Segmented Controls in Xamarin"
-description: "This article covers designing and working with Segmented Controls inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 23AD94CC-E93A-40B1-8E2B-ECD21FA355BE ms.technology: xamarin-ios
+description: "This document describes how to work with tvOS segmented controls in an app built with Xamarin.
+It discusses segment icons and text, events, modifying the control's appearance, and more." ms.prod: xamarin ms.assetid: 23AD94CC-E93A-40B1-8E2B-ECD21FA355BE ms.technology: xamarin-ios